Perfect Sense (2011) - Review

 Image: IFC Films

 The story swaps back and forth between the two characters throughout the film with a slightly stronger focus on Susan as they inevitably meet and go through the typical romantic pattern of a movie.
-Before I get too into the rest here's some Pros and Cons:
+Before I get too into the rest here are some Pros and Cons:

 Pros